Table of contents: Checking the condition of the… ↓ Execution order ↓

 Warning: Check the condition of the working surfaces of the brake disc without removing the disc from the vehicle.
 Removal and installation

-4. Remove brake disc.
+4. Remove the brake disc.